“THE TAX SIDE OF ENTITY STRUCTURING”

 1. LLCs have the least compliance requirements.
 No minutes, BOD meetings, even no formal agreement but I strongly suggest using a comprehensive operating agreement.
 I currently use a 121-page one for my clients.

-2. Multi-member LLCs can help in asset protection by dealing with bottom up creditors (has a claim and/or gets a judgment against the LLC arising from the acts or omissions of the company rather than from the acts or omissions of a member, manager, or employee).
+2. Multi-member LLCs can help in asset protection by dealing with bottom up creditors (have a claim and/or get a judgment against the LLC arising from the acts or omissions of the company rather than from the acts or omissions of a member, manager, or employee).
 It also deals with top down creditors (gets a judgment against the member because of the member’s acts or omissions, rather than the acts or omissions of the LLC, its managers, or employees).
 With a good operating agreement and an umbrella insurance policy, you can minimize (NOT MITIGATE) your exposure.

 3. Multi-member LLCs can help with the reduction of IRS audit exposure since 8825 (rental property form for a partnership) is audited a lot less than a schedule e (rental property form for an individual/sole proprietorship).
 So while you may not have all the asset protection you want, A good multi-member LLC with a carefully drafted operating agreement and an umbrella insurance policy is the best shot out there for a Landlord.